sagemath/trac_to_gh/Issue 3498.md

 # Issue 3498: make numpy the backend for matrices over CDF and RDF

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3498

 Original creator: jason